-The data inputs are based on those the company uses for HFC refrigerant reporting compliance purposes under the Kigali amendment of the Montreal Protocol.
+The data inputs are based on those the company uses for ODS/refrigerant reporting compliance purposes.
 Therefore, baseline data must be based on such corporate records for the relevant project locations.
 Data must include the equipment's refrigerant charges and refills/replacements/leaks/use data (based on leak records and/or purchase records for replacement refrigerant as reflected in the compliance systems) according to the steps described below.

 Since this is a retrofit project and the number of stores with leak detection systems may increase over time, the historical baseline must be recalculated each year y to account for new stores added or stores removed.
 The historical baseline is based on all store equipment with leak detection systems installed by year y.
 This ensures that the historical baseline is taken from the same set of systems against which the new total leak detection systems have been retrofitted and against which the leak rates for year y will be estimated.
-Thus, baseline emissions are given by a baseline leak rate $BLR_v$ for each year y.
+Thus, baseline emissions are given by a baseline leak rate BLR_y for each year y.